Written and Edited by: MarkEAW

 WIZARD flight!" coming from B17's in a good ol' English accent.

-premium.
-So MicroProse came up with ways to save space, one of which
+premium (mid 1990's).
+So MicroProse EAW Team came up with ways to save space, one of which

 decompress and display them.
 Knowing that the game requires 8-bit